wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/assembly_augment.md

 }
 ```

-Getting hold of some {gold}Ametyhst{} is of essential necessity before you can start constructing your {light_purple}Assembly
+Getting hold of some {gold}Amethyst{} is of essential necessity before you can start constructing your {light_purple}Assembly
 Augment{} and associated {light_purple}Arcane Treetaps{}.

 <recipe;affinity:crafting/arcane_treetap>